top of page

 What is a chart of accounts?

 A contractors chart of accounts consists of all the financial accounts in your company’s general ledger.
 This organizational tool allows you to break down all the transactions that your company conducted during a specific accounting period into different subcategories.
 Each subcategory has to correspond to the structure of the construction company’s financial statements.
+Asset accounts and liability accounts are key components of the chart of accounts, helping to organize financial transactions related to business-owned assets and obligations, and ensuring that assets, such as cash and receivables, and liabilities are properly tracked on the balance sheet.

 Sample chart of accounts for construction